Subduction: Earthquakes and tsunamis

 Elastic strain caused by plate convergence in subduction zones produces at least three types of earthquakes.
 These are deep earthquakes, megathrust earthquakes, and outer rise earthquakes.
 Deep earthquakes happen within the crust, megathrust earthquakes on the subduction interface near the trench, and outer rise earthquakes on the subducting lower plate as it bends near the trench.

 Anomalously deep events are a characteristic of subduction zones, which produce the deepest quakes on the planet.
 Earthquakes are generally restricted to the shallow, brittle parts of the crust, generally at depths of less than twenty kilometers.
 However, in subduction zones quakes occur at depths as great as 700 km.
 These quakes define inclined zones of seismicity known as Wadati–Benioff zones which trace the descending slab.

 Nine of the ten largest earthquakes of the last 100 years were subduction zone megathrust earthquakes.
 These included the 1960 Great Chilean earthquake which at M 9.5 was the largest earthquake ever recorded, the 2004 Indian Ocean earthquake and tsunami, and the 2011 Tōhoku earthquake and tsunami.
 The subduction of cold oceanic lithosphere into the mantle depresses the local geothermal gradient and causes a larger portion of Earth's crust to deform in a more brittle fashion than it would in a normal geothermal gradient setting.
 Because earthquakes can occur only when a rock is deforming in a brittle fashion, subduction zones can cause large earthquakes.
 If such a quake causes rapid deformation of the sea floor, there is potential for tsunamis.
-The largest tsunami ever recorded happened due to a mega-thrust earthquake on December 26, 2004.
+The largest earthquake generated tsunami ever recorded happened due to a mega-thrust earthquake on December 26, 2004.
 The earthquake was caused by subduction of the Indo-Australian plate under the Eurasian plate, but the tsunami spread over most of the planet and devastated the areas around the Indian Ocean.
 Small tremors which cause small, nondamaging tsunamis, also occur frequently.